-Providence is a fun city to live in.
+Providence is a great city to live in.
 As the capital of Rhode Island (the name originated from the beautiful Greek Island of Rhodes), it is large enough to offer excellent cultural opportunities in arts, music, and theatre (Trinity Repertory Company, for instance, has won national and international recognition) yet is small enough so that urban congestion is not a problem.
 There are downtown stores, including the Providence Place Mall, theatres and restaurants.
-From College Hill, Waterplace Park and the Providence Riverwalk flow through the center of the capital city, serving as a focal point in Providence's downtown area and its arts events, including WaterFire, an award-winning fire installation and happening created by alumnus Barnaby Evans '75, Biology.
+From College Hill, Waterplace Park and the Providence Riverwalk flow through the center of the capital city, serving as a focal point in Providence's downtown area and its arts events, including WaterFire, an award-winning fire installation created by alumnus Barnaby Evans '75, Biology.
 Gondolas and canoes are available for cruising the length of the river.

 In the summer and early fall, a bi-weekly WaterFire attracts many people, who come to listen to ambient music played along the river banks, and watch fires burning on pontoons in the middle of the river.
 With an average population age of 29, downtown Providence is always lively and filled with crowds of young people, mostly students from Brown, the Rhode Island School of Design, Johnson & Wales University, and smaller colleges.